A Place for Mom

 • Transportation

-What are the “hidden” costs of assisted living?
+The “hidden” costs of assisted living

 Depending on a community’s pricing model, you may come across some fees that you didn’t expect.
 These surprises can be upsetting to some families, which is why they’re sometimes referred to as “hidden” fees.